awcarlsson/marius-api-doc/api.rst

 7. Train/evaluate for specified number of epochs

-Below is example code showing a typical training/evaluation process:
+Below is example code showing a typical end-to-end training/evaluation process:

 ::